mohamey/distro-file-system/README.md

 Please note, when running the system there will be problems deleting replicated files if two or more fileservers are sharing the same mongoDB database.
 This stems from the fact two file servers try to remove the same document from the database twice, so the second attempt fails.

 ## TODO
-* Coloured Terminal Prompts
-* Remove duplicates from list of files on the client